 Eck is deeply invested in the upstate New York folk scene as a performer, presenter and chronicler, but he has little patience with pure tradition, seeing the great river of American song as an ever-flowing, meandering stream.

-As a member of Ramblin Jug Stompers, Lost Radio Rounders, Berkshire Ramblers and the Frank Jaklitsch Trio, Eck explores 78 rpm music for the 21st century, historic American music and more.
+As a member of Ramblin Jug Stompers, Lost Radio Rounders, Tin Can Alley, Berkshire Ramblers, Good Things and SpancilHill, Eck explores 78 rpm music for the 21st century, historic American music and more.
 As a solo artist and songwriter, he is always exploring the connections—between Lead Belly and Johnny Cash, between Kid Prince Moore and Tim Hardin and between Hank Williams and Townes Van Zandt.

 His own roots lie in the Albany NY punk scene of the early 80s, but that edgy spirit was filtered through subsequent rounds in alt.country, R&B, art damage and guitar pop.
 Eck spent the 90s vigilantly pursuing the singer/songwriter ring, black suitcoat, battered Martin, bus trips to New York and all.